 A sustainable and inclusive Festival

-The Festival continues its commitment to an environmentally responsible approach in 2018, with an event flying the banners of sustainability and solidarity.
+The Festival continues its commitment to an environmentally responsible approach with an event flying the banners of sustainability and solidarity.

 By raising awareness amongst performers, teams and festivalgoers, the Festival seeks to adopt a policy of rationalising transport, managing waste and an environmentally responsible purchasing policy, all as part of sustainable use of the site and an ever-renewed solidarity movement.